 Was Child Retention a Cause of Church Decline?

 Though it has been common to blame the church’s inability to keep their children as a cause of its decline, figure 3 clearly shows this is not the case.
-Of course the birth rate has fallen during this time, and that may have led churches to think that their older profile reflected their lack of attraction to the young.
+Of course, the birth rate has fallen during this time, which may have led churches to think that their older profile reflected their lack of attraction to the young.
 However, in common with the rest of society, they were not producing children in sufficient numbers to keep themselves young .
-Child retention remained good and was not a cause of decline.
+Child retention remained good and was not a cause of the decline.

 Were Emigration and War Causes of Church Decline?